Request received - loud & clear!

 Before you buy a ULIP, you need to consider a lot of factors.
 Some of the important considerations to make before buying a ULIP are given below:

-Each policy will have different eligibility criteria.
+The eligibility criteria for ULIPs may vary from one company to another.
 Some of the common parameters for ULIPs are:

 On putting in this information, the premium calculator will come up with an approximate amount that you will need to pay as premium.
 This amount should not be taken as an absolute.
 Premium calculators for Unit Linked Insurance Plans are not very common because the fund details are not always known and there are more variables than any other kinds of insurance policy.